 As a minimum it should be possible to apply range checks on numeric and date data items.
-These may be either 'soft', i.e. they generate a warning (e.g. 'the weight value seems unusually high'), or 'hard', i.e. they reject the data value entirely (e.g. 'but that date is in the future'), or some combination of both.
-The use of 'hard' checks in a paper based studies is unwise, because it may stop a received value being input into a database, but they can be useful within eRDC systems.
+These may be either 'soft', i.e. they generate a warning (e.g. lab value out of normal range), or 'hard', i.e. they reject the data value entirely (e.g. 'date of birth cannot be in the future'), or some combination of both.
+The use of 'hard' checks in paper-based studies is unwise, because it may stop a received value being input into a database, but they can be useful within eRDC systems.